 Strengthening social protection

-The World Bank has helped to expand the Vision 2020 Umurenge Program (VUP), the government’s main safety net program, to cover 43% of the country’s 416 geographical sectors in 2012, up from just 7% when the program was launched in 2008.
-The number of poor people benefiting from the program has grown from less than 10,000 to over half a million in the same period.
-Under the VUP, 68% of households which benefit from cash transfers are women headed households while 46% of participants in public works are women.
+Through the Social Protection System Project, the WBG has helped expand the Vision 2020 Umurenge Program (VUP), the government’s main safety net program.
+In 2013-2014, VUP was present in 240 of the country’s 416 geographical sectors, up from 30 sectors when the program was first launched in 2008.
+The number of poor people benefiting from the program has grown from an estimated 75,000 people benefitting (from 18,000 households) in the original 30 sectors to over 630,000 beneficiaries in 216,000 households by 2014.
+Under the VUP, 65% of households which benefit from direct support through unconditional cash transfers are headed by women, while 47% of households participating in public works are headed by women.